MicrosoftDocs/azure-docs/articles/iot-suite/iot-solution-build-system.md

 # Building and Deploying the MyDriving Solution to your environment

 MyDriving is an Internet of Things (IoT) solution that gathers data from your car, processes it using machine learning, and presents it on your mobile phone.
-The backend consists of a variety of services provided by Microsoft Azure, and the clients can be any of three makes of phone.
+The backend consists of a variety of services provided by Microsoft Azure, and the clients can be Android, iOS or Windows 10 phones.

 We created the MyDriving solution to give you a jumpstart in creating your own IoT system.
 From the repo you can get Azure Resource Manager scripts to deploy the backend architecture into your own Azure account, from which point you can reconfigure the different services, modify the queries to suit your own data, and so on.
 You can find these scripts along with code for the mobile app, the Azure App Service API project, and more on <https://github.com/Azure-Samples/MyDriving>.